"Yeah, we’re playing those mind games forever,

 #3302), and it evolved into this series, which has proved to be a grand

-I finished in the past year.
+the three epics I finished in the past year.
 Like I said, I began the Aubrey/Maturin

 series in February 2011 and spent most of the summer with lots of free

-time, taking a refreshing economy cruise on the Russian Riviera, making all the appropriate
+time, taking a refreshing economy cruise on the Russian Riviera, making

-of the summer, I was over halfway through the brilliant Patrick
+By the end of the summer, I was over halfway through the brilliant Patrick

 O’Brian sea adventures of Lucky Jack Aubrey, knowing enough landlubber

-knowledge about what sails were being mentioned, and their stays and so forth, to
+knowledge about what sails were being mentioned, and their stays and so

-for yourself – if you’re not absolutely addicted by Desolation
+to experience for yourself – if you’re not absolutely addicted by Desolation

 Island, give it up.
 But if you are fortunate enough to get hooked, look

 forward to amazing sea battles in 100 foot waves, a crew of lesbian Malaysian

 cannibals that rescue our heroes (from the frying pan into the fire), and

 otherwise seemingly unbelievable adventures, that are just as unbelievably

 based on the logs of actual fighting ships during the Napoleonic Age.
 In

 than the real war did, but after all, this is from a British perspective.